John Fuller (Montana politician)

-John D. Fuller is an American educator and politician in Montana.
-Fuller is a Republican member of Montana House of Representatives for District 8.
+John D. Fuller is an American educator and politician who is a member of the Montana Senate.
+Fuller was a Republican member of Montana House of Representatives for District 8.

 Education

 Fuller earned a Bachelor of Arts degree from Northern Illinois University.
 Fuller earned a Master of Science degree in Education from National Louis University.

 Career

 Fuller served in the United States Army from 1967 until 1971.

 Fuller is a Vietnam veteran who obtained the rank of Staff Sergeant.

 In 1972, Fuller became a high school teacher at Wheaton Central High School in Wheaton, Illinois.
 Fuller was also a wrestling head coach at Wheaton Central High School.
 In 1996, Fuller became a high school teacher at Flathead High School in Kalispell, Montana until 2009.
 In 2001, Fuller served as a member of the Montana State Board of Public Education, until 2008.

 On November 6, 2018, Fuller won the election and became a Republican member of Montana House of Representatives for District 8.
 Fuller defeated Sid Daoud with 68.65% of the votes.

 Fuller serves as the chairman of Flathead County Republican Party Central Committee in Montana.

 In a February 2022 op-ed for the Flathead Beacon, Fuller wrote that "[d]emocracy is a methodology of government that has failed as miserably as socialism."